Carnival of Venice: Carnival masks

 Masks have always been an important feature of the Venetian Carnival.
-Traditionally people were allowed to wear them between the festival of Santo Stefano (Saint Stephen's Day, December 26) and the end of the Carnival season at midnight of Shrove Tuesday (movable, but during February or early March).
-As masks were also allowed on Ascension and from October 5 to Christmas, people could spend a large portion of the year in disguise.
+Traditionally, people were allowed to wear them between the festival of Santo Stefano (Saint Stephen's Day, 26 December) and the end of the Carnival season at midnight of Shrove Tuesday (movable, but during February or early March).
+As masks were also allowed on Ascension and from 5 October to Christmas, people could spend a large portion of the year in disguise.

 Maskmakers (mascherari) enjoyed a special position in society, with their own laws and their own guild, with their own statute dated 10 April 1436.
 Mascherari belonged to the fringe of painters and were helped in their task by sign-painters who drew faces onto plaster in a range of different shapes and paying extreme attention to detail.

 Venetian masks can be made of leather or porcelain, or by using the original glass technique.
-The original masks were rather simple in design, decoration, and often had a symbolic and practical function.
+The original masks were rather simple in design and decoration, and often had a symbolic and practical function.
 Nowadays, most Italian masks are made with the application of gesso and gold leaf and are hand-painted, using natural feathers and gems to decorate.
 However, this makes them rather expensive when compared to the widespread, low-quality masks produced abroad.
-This competition accelerates the decline of this historical craftsmanship particular to the city of Venice.
+This competition accelerates the decline of this historical craftsmanship, particular to the city of Venice.

-Several distinct styles of mask are worn in the Venice Carnival, some with identifying names.
+Several distinct styles of masks are worn in the Venice Carnival, some with identifying names.
 People with different occupations wore different masks.